 Most agricultural commodities are traded in US dollars, which makes food imports more expensive when a country’s currency declines against the dollar.

-For example, in Sierra Leone, food price inflation is currently running at 160% since the beginning of 2020 — when global food price increases began to accelerate — according to Gro’s Agricultural Price Changes in Local Currency app (see the map below).
+For example, in Sierra Leone, food price inflation is currently running at 160% since the beginning of 2020 — when global food price increases began to accelerate — according to Gro's Agricultural Price Inflation Application (see the map below).
 Over that same period, the country’s currency, the leone, dropped 49.9% against the US dollar.
 Similarly, in Sri Lanka, food price inflation is 174% over the past two years, while the rupee is down 50.2% versus the dollar.